00x29a/kimtime/README.md

-# kimtime.sh Kimai Time Tracking Script
+# kimtime.sh Kimai clock in/out script

 This repository contains a shell script `kimtime.sh` for time tracking with [Kimai](https://github.com/kevinpapst/kimai).
 The script uses the Kimai API to clock in and out of activities and projects.
+The original intention was to make an easy way to clock in and out of various projects in Kimai using hotkeys without having to open a GUI.

 ## Usage